BrandonLQuintin/Quintin-OpenGL-Project/README.md

 # Quintin-Professional-Programming-Project

-This only runs in the Code::Blocks IDE, in order to run it on windows:
+Runs in the Code::Blocks IDE (MingW compiler) and on Windows:
-1. Place the "GLFW" folder on your C:/ Drive
-2. Open source -> then open "Quintin 3D Game.cbp"
+1. Open "source" folder -> then open "Quintin 3D Game.cbp"

 ## Credits